camarman/FFLocker/README.md

 # FFLocker

-Locking files/folders in GNU/Linux and Windows.
-The program can encrypt these file extensions and more;

-    .jpg, .txt, .pdf, .xlsx, .ppt/pptx, .docx, .png, .py, .wav, .m4a
+Locking files/folders in GNU/Linux and Windows. **The most important part of the algorithm is that during the locking process, your password is never saved on the computer and only displayed in the terminal for you to save it.**

 ## Installation